iCurlmyster/King-County-House-Data-Set/KC Housing Data/KC_House_Regression.md

 # Exploring King County, USA Housing Data

-In this notebook we will be exploring the King County, USA Housing data set and seeing how well we can get a multivariate linear model to predict the housing prices.
+In this notebook we will be exploring the King County, USA Housing data set and seeing how well we can get a simple multiple linear regression model to predict the housing prices.
 The data set can be found [here](https://www.kaggle.com/harlfoxem/housesalesprediction).
 To tackle this problem we will be using the tensorflow, pandas, and numpy libraries.
 We are also using sys for outputing results.

 ```python